emodii/telegram-servermanager/README.md

      ```sh
      pip install -r requirements.txt
      ```
 * Run setup.py to start the setup.
-You will get asked for your `bot-token` and your `user_id`, which will get safed in python-keyring.
+You will get asked for your `bot-token` and your `user_id`.
+You can also add more commands to the blacklist here.
      ```sh
      python3 setup.py
      ```